KNOW THIS BEFORE TAKING PAINKILLER FOR ARTHRITIS

 Steroids such as prednisone are strong anti-inflammatory drugs known to calm swelling, inflammation and pain caused by arthritis, which is taken either orally or injected into an inflamed joint for a rapid outcome.
 Elevated steroid doses are recommended temporarily to treat flare-ups of rheumatoid arthritis.
 Meanwhile, comparatively lower doses can be used for longer durations.

-Nevertheless, long-term intake of steroids can upsurge risk of infection, increase blood sugar levels, cause thinning of a person’s bones and mass gain, alterations in heartbeat, insomnia.
+Nevertheless, long-term intake of steroids can upsurge the risk of infection, increase blood sugar levels, cause thinning of a person’s bones and mass gain, alterations in heartbeat, insomnia.
 If steroid intake is abruptly stopped signs of sweating, chills, lightheadedness, weakness, and loss of consciousness may occur.

 For severe pain not cured with other medications, prescription narcotic painkillers such as Codeine, Fentanyl, Morphine, and Oxycodone are used.